What to Wear for Your Engagement Photos

 1) Most of my clients have two outfits for their engagement session.
 One dressy outfit and one casual outfit.
 The more outfits you have, the fewer portraits you’ll receive but you will have more variety in your portraits.

 4) Don’t over think it!
-Some of my favorite outfits have been when the guy is just wearing a simple coloured v-neck!
+Some of my favorite outfits have been when the guy is just wearing a simple coloured or white v-neck!

 5) Make sure your outfits are evenly blended when it comes to formal attire.
 If she is wearing a little cocktail dress…. he probably shouldn’t be in shorts and canvas shoes :)